mtngrown/mtngrown.github.io/source/pb/balance.html.markdown

 ### Winning strategy

-As written, if the Germans don't have all candidate units off the east side of Board 2 by the end of Turn 5, they might as well concede.
+As written, if the Germans don't have all candidate units off the east side of Board 2 by the end of Turn 5 (Turn 4, really), they might as well concede.
+By the time they get back on the board on Turn 8, it's almost impossible to get back through the Russian line.

+The Germans may want to keep the Wespes way in the rear, and focus on using the halftracks and CPs to spot Russian units.

 The Russians don't even need to fight that much, just set up the mines and blocks, and shove rifle companies everywhere else.
 This practically